Texas Medicaid Definition

 Texas has a Medicaid eligibility income cap, and unlike many states, does not allow one to “spend down” excess income on medical expenses in order to qualify for Medicaid.
 However, for Texas residents, 65 and over who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Qualified Income Trusts (QIT’s) – A QIT, also referred to as a Miller Trust, is an irrevocable trust, which allows a way for one to become eligible for long-term Medicaid services even if he or she is over the income limit.
 In a nutshell, a Medicaid applicant’s income over the Medicaid limit is deposited into a QIT and is not counted towards Medicaid eligibility.
 A designated trustee manages the account, and the trustee can use the funds for only designated purposes, such as paying unreimbursed medical expenses of the Medicaid enrollee.

 Make note, Qualified Income Trusts do not assist one who has assets over the Medicaid qualification limit.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, Qualified Income Trusts have no impact on one’s assets.
-However, one can still meet the asset limit by “spending down” excess assets on non-countable assets, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.
+However, one can still meet the asset limit by “spending down” excess assets on ones that are non-countable, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.